 What happens after the CSCT?

 I really enjoy doing research, so I have recently started doing a postdoc with Dr Annamaria Petrozza at the Centre for Nanoscience and Technology, Italian Institute of Technology, Milan.
-This is the same place where I did my CSCT internship back in 2018.
 And I'm still working on perovskite solar cells!

 Going forward, I would like to pursue an academic career – I’m not sure I will make it as it’s not easy, but what I am sure about is that I will stay in my beloved Italy for a little bit!